-The only flow-related conditions in YCWA's proposed Project directly focused on New Bullards Bar Reservoir operations is AR4, Control Project Spills at New Bullards Bar Reservoir, but as the primary facility in the Project, an operational change on any other Project facility would have an affect on New Bullards Bar Reservoir operations.
-Increasing minimum instream flows on the Middle Yuba River and Oregon Creek downstream of Our House Diversion Dam and Log Cabin Diversion Dam, respectively, could both reduce inflows to New Bullards Bar Dam through the Camptonville Tunnel, and result in reduced releases to the New Colgate Powerhouse.
-Similarly, the change to the minimum instream flows on the North Yuba River downstream of New Bullards Bar Dam, would similarly result in decreased releases to the New Colgate Powerhouse.
-Flows on the Yuba River downstream of Englebright Dam under the proposed Project would not change in most years; since New Bullards Bar Reservoir releases are generally driven by flows on the Yuba River downstream of Englebright Dam, there would not be much change in New Bullards Bar Reservoir storage under the proposed Project.
-Decreases in inflow due to changes in minimum instream flows on the Middle Yuba River and Oregon Creek, and increased releases to the North Yuba River would be generally offset by equivalently decreased releases from New Bullards Bar Dam through the New Colgate Powerhouse.
+The only flow-related conditions in YCWA's proposed Project directly focused on New Bullards Bar Reservoir operations is Condition AR4, but as the primary facility in the Project, an operational change on any other Project facility would have an effect on New Bullards Bar Reservoir operations.
+Increasing minimum instream flows upstream on the Middle Yuba River downstream of Our House Diversion Dam and Oregon Creek downstream of Log Cabin Diversion Dam, control of spills at Our House and Log Cabin diversion dams, Our House and Log Cabin diversion dams' sediment management actions, and Middle Yuba River whitewater boating flows below Our House Diversion Dam will all reduce inflows to New Bullards Bar Dam through the Camptonville Tunnel, and result in reduced releases to the New Colgate Powerhouse.
+Changes to minimum instream flows on the North Yuba River downstream of New Bullards Bar Dam, would also result in decreased releases to the New Colgate Powerhouse.